 - Reducing the power of your inner critic

 - Stepping back into your adult self who can lead you with empathy, compassion, reason and clarity.

 Honor yourself for your ability to survive.
 Then stand up and make a commitment to thrive.
 Be loyal to your best self.
 And you’ll access way more of this:

 Thank you for trusting me and letting me serve you.

 And… I just created this bite-size audio and visual program called Bring It On: Exchange Toxic Shame for Healthy Self Connection!
 You only have to listen and follow along and get huge benefit.
-This “sneak peak” can help you get a really true experience of a “Tell Me More” worksheet where we remove inner “fog” through awareness, acceptance and articulation.
+We remove inner “fog” through awareness, acceptance and articulation.
 It’s more than an hour of audio which is reinforced visually in a follow-along worksheet, O YEAH!
 I wish every therapist and client had this tool in their pocket.
 It’s AWESOME!!